LordAmit/Brightness/README.md

 - Download the <a href="https://github.com/lordamit/Brightness/archive/master.zip">Latest version</a> to your home folder.
 - Extract it.
 - Find the brightness.desktop in the src folder and open it with gedit text editor.
-- Replace `path/to...` with the original path of `brightness.py` in line 4 and `brightness.desktop` in line 7.
+- Replace `path/to...` with the original path of `brightness.py` in line 4 and `brightness.svg` in line 7.
 - Now `brightness.desktop` looks like 'Brightness Controller' and should have an icon.
 - Double-click Brightness Controller and the app should run.